ctrf-io/jest-ctrf-json-reporter/README.md

 [Common Test Report Format](https://ctrf.io) ensures the generation of uniform JSON test reports, independent of programming languages or test framework in use.

+⭐ **If you find this project useful, consider giving it a GitHub star** ⭐

+It means a lot to us and helps us grow this open source library.

 ## Features

 - Generate JSON test reports that are [CTRF](https://ctrf.io) compliant